blackcrowX/Data_Analytics_Portfolio/Project_II/README.md

 - Which continent has the highest amount of total cases and which has the highest death count?
 - Which country has the highest amount of total cases relative to population count and which has the highest death count relative to the population count?
-- What is the relationship between infection rates and death count?
 - Are there any questionable data inputs in the dataset?
 - Can we predict the development of new cases and total cases?